michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0154.md

 - adj: following or accompanying as a consequence
 - n: an event or situation that happens at the same time as or in connection with another
 ### Family
-concomitant: concomitance, concomitantly, concomitants+;concomitance: concomitances
+- concomitant: concomitance, concomitantly, concomitants+
+- concomitance: concomitances
 ### Examples
 - The state is growing quickly and our aging infrastructure can’t accommodate the concomitant population increase.
 - A passing interest in flatulence, of all unlikely topics, links “The Children” to the concomitant work playing in the Royal Court’s studio-sized upstairs space.